Regal manor once owned by Robert the Bruce on the market

 Outwith the grounds, the wider Scottish Borders provide countless outdoor opportunities like walking, cycling and hunting.
 Salmon and sea trout fishing are very popular along the River Tweed, and there are a number of first class golf courses nearby, such as the Roxburghe Championship course near Kelso.

-Wedderlie House on the market through Knight Frank for offers over £1,195,000.
+Wedderlie House is on the market through Knight Frank for offers over £1,195,000.